Pressure gaps, geometric potentials, and nonpositively curved manifolds: Sufficient criteria for the pressure gap

 \subsection{Abstract result on the pressure gap}

 We now list the conditions together which establish the pressure gap.
-Let $M$ be a closed rank 1 manifold with a codimension 1 flat subtorus and $\Sing$ are induced by the subtorus.
-One can easily extend results in this section to multiple subtori scenario as mentioned in the introduction.
-However, for the brevity, we stick on this simpler assumption.
+Let $M$ be a closed rank-1 manifold containing a codimension-1 flat subtorus, with $\Sing$ induced by the subtorus.
+As mentioned in the introduction, one can easily extend results in this section to multiple subtori scenarios.
+However, for brevity, we stick to this simpler assumption.

 By setting